Wardth/HTML-Project/README.md

 # Simple Website - WatcHGoods
 WatcHGoods is a website project aimed at providing information about luxury watches.
-This project showcases various luxury watch brands and models, catering to enthusiasts and potential buyers.
+This project showcases various luxury watch brands and models, catering to enthusiasts and potential buyers.this website using HTML, CSS, and JavaScript.

 # Features Overview
 Home Page: Introduces the website and highlights featured watches.